trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/run.md

    tail -f hello_kernel.debug
    ```

-   Now, each time a block is baked, the smart rollup node prints the contents of the messages in the smart rollup inbox, as in this example:
+   Now, each time a block is baked, the Smart Rollup node prints the contents of the messages in the Smart Rollup inbox, as in this example:

    ```
    # Hello, kernel!